Veterans Employment Toolkit

 Employee Assistance Program (EAP) Providers

 Welcome to the EAP section of the Veterans Employment Toolkit.
 As an EAP provider you play an important role in helping service members and Veterans transition and succeed in the civilian workplace.
 Thank you for your commitment to serving those who served!
 In this section you will find resources and materials for clinicians working with members of the National Guard or Reserve and Veterans who are transitioning to civilian work environments.
-Review the list below for a number of helpful tools.
+Select a tab below for more information and helpful tools.

 Want to learn more about how to support Veterans in the workplace?